 - The Reply To email address receives all email replies.

-You can A/B test your Friendly From and Subject Line.
-When you select either option, the Envelope page expands to allow you to enter an "A" version and a "B" version.
+You can A/B test your Friendly From and Subject Line via the menu at the top.
+When you select either option, the Envelope page expands to allow you to enter an "A" version and a "B" version for the selected field.

 Google Analytics is a popular tool that many organizations use to track their web visitors.
 You can track hyperlinks in your Communications Professional messages with Google Analytics, helping you to better understand your audience.